theirishkiwi/gatsby-plugin-snipcartv3/README.md

 A plugin for using the latest Version 3 of [Snipcart](https://snipcart.com/) with [Gatsby](https://www.gatsbyjs.org/).

+## Install

+gatsby-plugin-snipcartv3

 ## Note

 The plugin no longer uses JQuery!

 ## Usage